home-logo logo

 (Classic Hemophilia) caused by a lack or decrease of clotting factor VIII

-Know Hemophilia Hemophilia B (Christmas Disease) caused by a lack or decrease of clotting factor IX
+Diagram explaining Type B Hemophilia, a deficiency in factor IX.
+Hemophilia B (Christmas Disease) caused by a lack or decrease of clotting factor IX

 Know Hemophilia